Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?

 \parheader{Comparison with \firstk} \autoref{fig:compareRandom768} also shows the results of \firstk (the \redcolor lines) described in Section~\ref{sec:method:sg}.
-This is to compare SG with mLMs that have the same number of word embedding entries by adpoting a smaller vocabulary size.
-As the figure shows, while \firstk could still share similar performance as SG at $r_G = 40\%$, removing more subwords from the vocabulary deteriorates the performance drastically on all downstream tasks, regardless of whether continual pretraining is applied.
-This pair of results suggests that while simply reducing the number of subwords has a detrimental effect on the mLMs capacity, which echoes previous findings on the vocabulary size~\cite{ conneau-etal-2020-unsupervised,liang-etal-2023-xlm,ali-etal-2024-tokenizer,tao2024scalinglawsvocabularylarger}, not all subwords requires an unique representation.
+This is to compare SG with mLMs that have the same number of word embedding entries by adopting a smaller vocabulary size.
+As the figure shows, while \firstk could still share similar effectiveness with SG at $r_G = 40\%$, removing more subwords from the vocabulary deteriorates the effectiveness drastically on all downstream tasks, regardless of whether continual pretraining is applied.
+This pair of results suggests that while simply reducing the number of subwords has a detrimental effect on the mLMs capacity, which echoes previous findings~\cite{ conneau-etal-2020-unsupervised,liang-etal-2023-xlm,ali-etal-2024-tokenizer,tao2024scalinglawsvocabularylarger}, not all subwords require a unique representation.
 In other words, the effect of the number of the word embedding entries should be disentangled from the size of the vocabulary.

-\parheader{Enhance the semantic similarity via post-hoc operations} In above results, the semantic grouping is applied on the off-the-shelf mLMs, exploiting the spatial structure of the untouched word embedding. {\it Could the semantic similarities be further enhanced by post-hoc operations on the mLMs?} We show that this direction is possible and promising, using the cross-lingual subword aligment (CLSA) operation as an example.
+\parheader{Enhance the semantic similarity via post-hoc operations} In the above results, the semantic grouping is applied on the off-the-shelf mLMs, exploiting the spatial structure of the untouched word embedding. {\it Could the similarities of tokens under the same semantic concepts be further enhanced by post-hoc operations on the mLMs?} We show that this direction is possible and promising, using the cross-lingual subword alignment (CLSA) operation as an example.